k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 ## **Overview**

 The batch monitoring dashboard has been added to Fabric version 6.5.2.

 It has been designed to provide a clear picture of all batch processes running across your Fabric servers at play.
-The dashboard delivers real time and historical insights such as performance or success/failure rates on per node, per entity or per status basis.
+It delivers real-time and historical insights such as the performance or the success/failure rates of the processes on per node, per entity or per status basis.

 The Batch Monitoring Dashboard can be accessed from Fabric's [Web Admin](/articles/30_web_framework/01_web_framework_overview.md) panel by doing the following steps:
 - Navigate to **Admin > Processes > Batch**,